sockeqwe/fragmentargs/README.md

       }
 }
 ```
 `FragmentArgs` also supports inheritance and abstract classes.
 That means that annotated fields of the supper class are part of the builder of the subclass.
-Furthermore there are special cases where you have a Fragment without any `@Arg` annotation but you want to use the arguments of the super class.
-For this special case you can use `@FragmentArgsInherited`.
+Furthermore this also works for special cases where you have a Fragment without any `@Arg` annotation but you want to use the arguments of the super class.
 For Example:

 ```java
 public class A extends Fragment {